tip-org/tools-paper/paper.md

 This works when `match` expressions are only in the right hand side of an branch or the top level of a function.
-To be able to use this pass, we first run another provided transformation that commutes `match` expressions "upwards" in function definitions.
-If the problem is provided by if-then-else expressions, another transformations in the toolbox transforms it back into efficient `match` expressions.
+To be able to use this pass, we first run another of our transformations that commutes `match` expressions "upwards" in function definitions.
+If the problem is given using if-then-else expressions, another transformations in the toolbox transforms it back into efficient `match` expressions.

 ## Applying structural induction

-We provide a transformation that applies structural induction over data types in the goal.
+We supply a transformation that applies structural induction over data types in the goal.
 This requires a forall quantifier of the goal at the top, and does induction on the variable at a given a position in the quantifier list. ^[TODO: the only difference seems to be that Why3 cannot do induction no the same variable many times, and that they